 Excipients were first created to assist during the manufacturing process, improve storage capabilities, stability, and also efficacy.
 According to NPS Medicinewise, 90% of a product comprises of various excipients.
 It is quite clear as to the challenges formulations departments and formulation scientists face when selecting various candidates, excipients, and then formulating the ultimate product that will need to survive manufacturing processes all the while successfully improving the conditions of a patient.

 As a result, it is extremely important to test your formulations to understand and have confidence.
+While most viscometers cannot distinguish the consistency of raw materials as well as the formulation process, our VROC® powered viscometers are able to differentiate low viscosity fluids to monitor consistency and obtain process validation.
 Read more through our new application note on how to monitor the viscosity of your buffers right away, analyze the impact of excipients on viscosity, and know the full details of your formulations to prevent any unexpected reactions, difficulty in stabilizing your formulations, and ultimately creating a effective and successful product.